jstet/dear_my_data/README.md

 ## Project Structure

+- The code that produces the write-up is contained in `write-up.rmd`.
 - `data` contains a libre office spreadsheet that I used to manually enter data and a csv derived from that
 - `images` contains images used in the report including an image of the physical and digial visualization required for this assignment
-- `report` contains an R-Markdown script that can be knitted to produce the Write-Up required for this assignment